 In Western societies, income and wealth are often considered important factors when it comes to achieving happiness.
 But does that mean that less well-off people are doomed to be unhappy?
 Not necessarily.

-In fact, some studies show that poor people are actually happier in Eastern countries, possibly because in those cultures happiness is closely associated with factors other than income and material possessions, such as personal relationships.
+In fact, some studies show that in Eastern countries poor people are actually happier, possibly because in those cultures happiness is closely associated with factors other than income and material possessions, such as personal relationships.
 It's also interesting to note how happiness levels seem to decline as developing countries become wealthier, as is the case in India, where people reported being less happy as their income levels grew.

 “While happiness exists in all cultures, its meaning and the way it's experienced vary enormously: what makes people happy in one country and can be different in another.”